 When you have a runny nose, a cough, muscle aches and a high fever, you may brush them off as symptoms of the flu.
-However, if these symptoms come with a skin rash and tiny white spots inside your mouth, that’s when it points to something much worse, and extremely infectious: measles.
+However, if these symptoms come with a skin rash and tiny white spots inside your mouth, it might mean that you have measles, which is a contagious disease.

-As a matter of fact, if a person has it, 90 percent of the people close to him or her who are not immune (meaning you have already contracted the disease) will also become infected.2 But how does the measles virus spread so rapidly, and why is it so contagious?
+As a matter of fact, if a person has measles, 90 percent of the people close to him or her who are not immune (meaning they have already contracted the disease) will also become infected.1 But how does the measles virus spread so rapidly, and why is it so contagious?

 The Measles Virus Is Highly Infectious

-In the same category as influenza, measles is a respiratory virus that can be transmitted by coughing, sneezing and direct contact with infected nasal or throat secretions.3 People with measles are contagious from roughly four days before to four days after the rash appears.4
+In the same category as influenza, measles is a respiratory virus that can be transmitted by coughing, sneezing and direct contact with infected nasal or throat secretions.2 People with measles are contagious from roughly four days before to four days after the rash appears.3

 The measles virus can infect you when it gets into your lungs and replicates on the linings, called epithelia.
 Immune cells rescind incoming invaders and kill off infected cells in your epithelia.